m4b0/m4b0.github.io/index.md

 ➠ “Lack of direction, not lack of time, is the problem.
 We all have twenty-four hour days.” ~ Zig Ziglar

+  ➠ “Lack of direction, not lack of time, is the problem.” ~ Zig Ziglar <br />

+  ➠ “Take the next small step” ~ Coelho <br />

 ➠ "While we teach, we learn" ~ Seneca

 ➠ "The difficult we do immediately; the impossible takes a little longer"